zlatnaspirala/magic-three/README.md

-# Separated-from-visualjs-like-new-standalone-project
+# MagicThree

-Using power of Three.js .
+Using power of Three.js and cannonjs.